Running Wild (band): Early years and first albums

-The band formed in 1976 under the name Granite Heart, but they would change their name in 1979 to Running Wild after the Judas Priest song of the same name.
+The band formed in 1976 under the name Granite Heart, but they changed their name in 1979 to Running Wild after the Judas Priest song of the same name.
 The band recorded their first demo in 1981 and featured the songs "Hallow the Hell", "War Child" and "King of the Midnight Fire".
 The first two of these tracks appeared on the compilation album "Debüt №1" on the Raubbau Label.
-In June 1984, the band started work on their debut album Gates to Purgatory, which was released by Noise Records, featuring satanic lyrics.
-The album proved to be a success, and the band quickly gained a cult following.
+In June 1984, the band started work on their debut album, Gates to Purgatory, which was released by Noise Records, featuring satanic lyrics.
+The album was a success, and the band quickly gained a cult following.
 Guitarist Gerald "Preacher" Warnecke left the band soon after the album's release.
-(Gerald "Preacher" Warnecke was studying theology at the time and is now a pastor in Cologne.)
-The band soon recruited Majk Moti to take his place, and soon recorded their follow up Branded and Exiled in 1985.
-This album would prove to be the final release of the band with satanic imagery in their music.
+(Warnecke was studying theology at the time and is now a pastor in Cologne.)
+The band soon recruited Majk Moti to take his place, and soon recorded their follow-up Branded and Exiled in 1985.
+This album was the final release of the band with satanic imagery in their music.